hugdora/Docker-Workshop/image-building-best-practices.md

          MYSQL_DB: todos
    ```

-### Define the MySQL service
+## Define the MySQL service

-Now, it's time to define the MySQL service.
-The command that you used for that container was the following:
+In the previous section, I started the app using a long docker run command.

 ```console
 $ docker run -d \